Background pattern

 • Digoxin, used in heart problems.

-• Barbiturates, medications used as sedatives for sleep problems and to treat seizures.
+• Barbiturates, medications used as sedatives for sleep problems and to treat convulsions.

-• Fenitoin and valproic acid, medications used to treat epilepsy.
+• Phenytoin and valproic acid, medications for epilepsy.

-Desenfriol C should be used with extreme caution if you are taking high doses of trimetoprim/sulfamethoxazole.
+Desenfriol C should be used with extreme caution if you are being treated with high doses of trimethoprim/sulfamethoxazole.

-Acetylsalicylic acid, in high doses, may modify the action of algeldrate, deferoxamine, ethinylestradiol, propranolol, and warfarin.
+Ascorbic acid, in high doses, can modify the action of algeldrate, deferoxamine, ethinylestradiol, propranolol, and warfarin.

-Inhibitors of monoamine oxidase (IMAOs) prolong and intensify the effects of antihistamines, potentially causing a sudden drop in blood pressure.
-This product cannot be used if you are currently being treated for hypertension or taking antidepressant medication containing an IMAO.
+Monoamine oxidase inhibitors (MAOIs) prolong and intensify the effects of antihistamines, which can cause a sudden drop in blood pressure.
+This product cannot be used if you are currently being treated for arterial hypertension or taking antidepressant medication that contains an MAOI.

 Take this medication after meals or with some food.